chromatic-solfege/an-introduction-to-chromatic-solfege/readme.md

 Chromatic-Solfege, every tone in the Chromatic-Solfege are distinctively named as *do di re ri me mi fa ...*; the modifiers are not necessary anymore.

-In order to get accustomed to these note names, you may need some routines of comprehensive exercise; therefore, I have made a series of exercises.
+In order to get accustomed to these note names, you may need some comprehensive exercises; therefore, I have made a series of exercises.
 I have written an article about the exercises with music scores, audio data and videos.
 The article is called [An Introduction to Chromatic-Solfege(pdf)][pdf].

 ## The Extended Chromatic-Solfege and its Exercise Patterns
 I have extended the note naming rule of Chromatic-Solfege into a new form which